When Aunt Flo Pays A Visit: What Are The Top 5 Period Symptoms?

 If you feel more sleepy and sluggish during your period, here is an excuse to not blame that extra glass of red wine from the night before.

-It isn’t uncommon for you to feel tired during the day and have a more difficult time getting up in the morning.
+Because the bleeding causes a loss of iron, it isn’t uncommon for you to feel tired during the day and have a more difficult time getting up in the morning.

 #3.
 Mood Changes